samathaluca/fallen/README.md

 **The strategy plan**The aim of this project was to create an app which presents the user with stories similar to their own from people who have found a solution.

 USER SECTION- Those still suffering from addiction
+The definition of addiction considered in developing this app is as follows:
+Addiction is a psychological and physical inability to stop consuming a chemical, drug, activity, or substance, even though it is causing psychological and physical harm.

-The user will be asked a series of direct questions with different predetermined options.
+On the home page the user will be asked

+then invited to 'tell you story' a series of direct questions with different predetermined options.
 The answers to these questions will be assigned an integer which will be stored in the database so that processing the data will be simplified.

 CONTRIBUTOR SECTION= Those sharing their story having recovered from addiction